shabiel/M-Web-Server/doc/INSTALL.md

 	D stop^%webreq

 The installation is divided into 3 sections.
-One for GT.M/Any Unix, one for Cache/Windows, and one for Cache/Any Unix.
+One for GT.M and YottaDB/Any Unix, one for Cache/Windows, and one for Cache/Any Unix.

 ## Platform and Dependencies
-The M Web Server (MWS) runs on GT.M (Unix) and Caché (Windows and Unix).
-The instructions assume a GT.M or equivalent YottaDB version >= 6.1; however, it possible to run it as well with xinetd for any GT.M version.
+The M Web Server (MWS) runs on GT.M or YottaDB (Unix) and Caché (Windows and Unix).
+The instructions assume a GT.M >= 6.1; or any YottaDB version; however, it possible to run it as well with xinetd for any GT.M version.

 MWS is completely self-contained and does not have any internal dependencies on